Helping Remote Workers feel connected, supported and engaged

-One common challenge we face within the NearForm HR team is finding ways to help a fully-remote team feel connected, supported and engaged.
+One common challenge we face within the NearForm HR team is finding ways to help remote workers in a fully-remote team feel connected, supported and engaged.
 This can be an easy feat when you have a bunch of people in one building or spaced out over a few.
 But what if everyone is working from home, alone?

 A Remote Story: Physically Distant Teams